Marshalltown Community College: Campus

 Unlike many community colleges in the United States, MCC offers on-campus housing for students.
 Student housing consists of three new building units, two with 12 suites and one with 15.
 There are 156 tenants in these apartments.
 Each "apartment-style" room contains two bedrooms with two beds apiece, and a central kitchenette and "living room".

 Transportation

 MCC is connected to Marshalltown via the Purple Route of Marshalltown Municipal Transit.
 The Purple Route runs weekdays from campus to downtown Marshalltown.

 Athletics

 The college's sports teams are called the Tigers and compete in the Iowa Community College Athletic Conference of the NJCAA.
 The men's sports available are baseball, basketball, and soccer.
 The women's sports are basketball, volleyball, and softball.

 In the past, the school fielded a football team, as well as a men's and women's golf program along with men's and women's cross country.

+Both genders compete in various eSports titles.